Northwest Sound Men's Chorus

 The Northwest Sound Men's Chorus is a men's a cappella chorus in Bellevue, Washington, as a chapter of the Evergreen District, a part of the Barbershop Harmony Society.
-The chorus celebrated its 25th anniversary in 2010.
+The chorus celebrated its 40th anniversary in 2025.
 Its membership draws from the Greater Puget Sound area.
-The group does a yearly community outreach, "Sing, Sing, Sing!", that offers free singing lessons for men of all ages.
+The chapter does a yearly community outreach, "Sing, Sing, Sing!", that offers free singing lessons for people of all ages.

 History

 The Northwest Sound Men's Chorus was chartered by Barbershop Harmony Society in 1985.
 The chorus has won numerous awards since its inception: